hyperledger-cacti/cacti/docs/docs/weaver/architecture-and-design/weaver-dapps.md

 ![](../../../images-weaver-docs/architecture-assets/fabric_dapp_flow2.png)

-Verification Policy, Access Control and Membership are modular components within the interop chaincode for seperation of concerns of the code.
+Verification Policy, Access Control and Membership are modular components within the interop chaincode for separation of concerns of the code.

 ## Corda

 As can be seen from the diagrams below, the architecture for Corda is very similar to that of Fabric.
-The main difference is that the interop module and the application specific flows are in seperate CorDapps, instead of seperate chaincodes like in Fabric.
+The main difference is that the interop module and the application specific flows are in separate CorDapps, instead of separate chaincodes like in Fabric.

 ![](../../../images-weaver-docs/architecture-assets/corda_dapp_flow1.png)